upbound/docs/content/all-spaces/self-hosted-spaces/query-api.md

 The Query API architecture uses three components, other than a PostgreSQL database:
 * **Apollo Syncers**: Watching `ETCD` for changes and syncing them to PostgreSQL.
 One, or more, per control plane.
 * **Apollo Server**: Serving the Query API out of the data in PostgreSQL.
 One, or more, per Space.
 * **Spaces Controller**: Reconciling the PostgreSQL schema as needed for the other two components.
-One, or more, per space.
+One, or more, per Space.

-The default setup also uses a connection pooler, PgBouncer, to manage connections from the syncers.
+The default setup also uses the `PgBouncer` connection pooler to manage connections from the syncers.

 {{<img src="all-spaces/self-hosted-spaces/images/query-api-arch.png" alt="Query API architecture diagram" lightbox="true">}}

-Each of these components need to connect to the PostgreSQL database, and can use dedicated credentials in various formats.
+Each component needs to connect to the PostgreSQL database.

 In the event of database issues, you can provide a new database and the syncers automatically repopulate the data.